Beyondinfinity1610/Beyondinfinity1610/README.md

 ### Ethical AI Development
 ![30%](https://progress-bar.dev/30)

-You can manually update the progress percentages above as you make progress in each topic.
-If you want to make it more dynamic, you can integrate services like GitHub Actions to automate progress tracking based on your commits or project updates.
+You can manually update the progress percentages as you make progress in each topic.

 ## Learning Focus 📚
 I'm constantly expanding my knowledge in AI, machine learning, and full-stack web development.
 My approach combines theoretical understanding with practical application, always seeking new challenges to enhance my skills in both front-end and back-end technologies. 🌱